cstevenson3/image-to-vmf/README.md

 # Setup:

-Install python 3 and pip for python 3
+Install python 3 and pip for python 3 (when running substitute python3 and pip3 for python and pip if they are correctly pointed already)

 For the project:

 pip3 install -r requirements.txt

 OpenCV (I'm using version 4.5.1) must be installed, use instructions here https://docs.opencv.org/master/df/d65/tutorial_table_of_content_introduction.html for your particular setup.
 If that doesn't work try others' solutions online.
+I used pip on windows, and either pip or brew on mac (mac may need opencv_contrib).

 # Run